-The Tennessee Supreme Court has five cases set for its October 5, 2022, docket.
-The first four cases will be heard in Nashville, Tennessee, beginning at 9 a.m.
-CDT.
-The final case will be submitted on briefs.
-The oral arguments for the four cases being heard will be livestreamed to the TNCourts YouTube page at: www.youtube.com/user/TNCourts/featured.
-The details of the case are as follows:
+Nashville, Tenn.
+The Tennessee Supreme Court has six cases set for its October 4, 2023 docket.
+The first two cases will be heard in Nashville, Tennessee, beginning at 10:00 a.m., CDT.
+The next two cases will be heard beginning at 1:30 p.m., CDT.
+The remaining two cases case will be submitted on briefs.
+The cases will be livestreamed to the TNCourts YouTube page at: www.youtube.com/@TNCourts/featured.
+The details of the cases are as follows:

 Media members planning to attend oral arguments should review Supreme Court Rule 30 and file any required requests.